A151795/class-notes/docs/csharp.md

 - This means that we can pass anything as a parameter to a function if the paramter type is Object.
 - That said, if a parameter is of type object, we would have to cast it to use any of the special features of sub-classes.
 - Objects have two parts
     - State
         - These are the variables that the object "owns"
         - In .NET, the state is made up of class level variables called fields.
     - Behavior
         - Code that can be invoked and that does something with the state
-    - In .NET, the behavior is made up of methods4w25
+        - In .NET, the behavior is made up of methods

-## Simple Stack/Heap overview
-- Value types live on the stack.
-The stack stores the name and a value for the variable.
-- Reference Types have their name on the stack with the value referencing a location on the heap which has the value we want.
+- Classes can be instansiated as objects.
+- Some classes have a parameterized type so that it knows how to deal with data.
+This is called parametric polymorphism.
+Many built in classes require this

-## Parametric Polymorphism
+### Parametric Polymorphism
 - When defining certain datatypes, such as a list, we need to tell it what datatype will be in the list.
 - This allows us to pull items from the list and immediately do int operations on them.
 ```csharp
 var intlist = new List<int>();
 intlist.Add(42);
-```

-## Namespaces
-- Your default namespace is the name of the project
-- There can be multiple namespaces in the same file
-- We can use the `using` keyword to reference other namespaces.
-- We can do a filescope namespace which allows us to get rid of one level of curly brackets
-- Regular Namespace
-    ```csharp
-    namespace MyNamespace
-    {
-        public class MyClass
-        {

-        }
-    }
-    ```
-- Filescope Namespaces
-    ```csharp
-    namespace MyNamespace;
-    public class MyClass
-    {

-    }
 ```

 ## Naming Convention
 - PascalCase